Verlihub/verlihub/tls-proxy/README.md

 ## Moving from command line

-If you were previously using command line version of TLS proxy, all you need to do is to change `listen_ip` from `127.0.0.1` to your external IP address, shut down command line server and restart your hub.
+If you were previously using command line version of TLS proxy, all you need to do is to change `listen_ip` from `127.0.0.1` to your external IP address, `tls_listen_port` from `0` to any local port, shut down command line server and restart your hub.

 ## Required TLS version